Nottingham station: Remodelling

 Schemes costing £19 million (in 2007) and then £14 million (in 2008) were proposed.
 Remodelling and re-signalling costing £11.6 million were approved on 15 May 2009 by the Network Rail Investment Board and took place as part of Control Period 4 (CP4), between 1 April 2009 and 31 March 2014.
 Nottingham station was partially closed for ten weeks during 2013 for the track and signalling work.
 During the blockade, the western end of the station was closed to trains for 37 days and the eastern end for 10 days.

 Platform 4 was split to create two platforms.
 All four tracks at the western end were given bi-directional railway signalling, allowing a better choice of non-conflicting routes.
 These lines are referred to as Line A, Line B, Line C and Line D. Although all lines are bi-directional, their use is segregated, with services towards Sheffield and Mansfield focused on the northern pair of tracks, and services to Derby and Leicester focused on the southern pair of tracks.
 Line speeds for trains arriving from Chesterfield and the Robin Hood Line were increased from 35 mph to 50 mph.
 On 7 March 2012, Network Rail requested formal "network change" acceptance from the train operating companies.

 On-site preparation works began in September 2011, with all new signal structures installed by June 2013 followed by the "Nottingham blockade"; this itself lasted from July 2013 until the handover in September 2013.
 The work was spread from Beeston, past Mansfield Junction, Nottingham West Junction and to Nottingham East Junction.
 The blockade covered renewing 5.9 km of track and adding or renewing 14 sets of pointwork.

+Entrances

+The station has three entrances: Carrington Street (west), Trent Street/Station Street (north), and Queen's Road (south).
+The north and south entrances are connected by a footbridge and public footpath.
+The north exit to Trent Street is the most heavily used and where the taxi rank is situated.